stypr/clubhouse-py/README.md

 ### PubNub

-This one is the notification part of the Clubhouse while being in a chatroom.
+PubNub is used for the notification while being in a conversation.
-You may utilize the keys provided in the sourcecode to implement that notification feature.
+This has not been implemented yet.
+However, you may utilize the PubSub keys provided in the sourcecode to implement this.

 ## Reference

 You may also add more endpoints and features based on the following repositories.

-Please note that these repositories were not used to develop this repository.
+Please note that these repositories were partially referenced to create this project.

 Most of things were tested and handcrafted from scratch.